lozzyiech/GodotLingo/README.md

 ## 🎯 Why GodotLingo?

-Localization in Godot often involves manually editing `.po`, `.csv`, or `.tres` files — a process that can be time-consuming, error-prone, and hard to collaborate on.
+Localization in Godot often involves manually editing `.csv` files — a process that can be time-consuming, error-prone, and hard to collaborate on.
 GodotLingo streamlines this by offering:

 - A clean, intuitive web interface for managing translations.
 - Support for Godot’s native localization formats.